William A. Huntley: Career, minstrelsy to parlor music

+From 1881 to 1884 Huntley performed with Whitmore and Clark's Minstrels, and later formed a partnership with John H. Lee.
+The two men opened a banjo teaching-studio in Providence and performed together, Lee on the 6-string banjo and Huntley on the banjeaurine.

 Lee left for California in June 1887, while Huntley continued to teach and perform.

 Blackface vs. whiteface, a change of image

 The minstrelsy show-business of the 1860s, when Huntley was breaking into his career, meant performing in blackface.
 However Huntley also engaged with performing groups that labeled themselves vaudeville and with pantomime groups.
 He performed his solo act in variety shows, where he had more control over how he presented himself.

 Huntley performed at Tony Pastor's.
 Starting in the mid-1860s, impresario Tony Pastor capitalized on middle class sensibilities and spending power when he began to feature "polite" variety programs in his New York City theatres.
 Pastor used the term "vaudeville" in place of "variety" in early 1876, hoping to draw a potential audience from female and family-based shopping traffic uptown by barring liquor in his theatres and bawdy material from his shows.

 Huntley had been experimenting with a different image from the early 1870s.
 He was characterized by minstrel Edward LeRoy Rice as having been successful performing in whiteface.
 It is not completely certain whether Rice meant his performances used white facepaint in the tradition of pantomime clowns, or if Huntley performed without any makeup at all.

 An 1884 news article made it likely he was performing without stage makeup.
 The reviewer said, "Mr. Wm.
 A. Huntley is the only banjo artist in the country that has ever made a success in white face."

 Huntley was among the first to use the term classic banjo to describe his music.
 The phrase today means a style of playing the banjo bare fingered, picking out the notes with two fingers and a thumb.
 For Huntley, the term spoke of quality and he used it throughout the 1870s.
 Huntley became associated with Samuel Swaim Stewart, a banjo centered entrepreneur, and former blackface performer, who was trying to move the banjo toward greater respectability.
 Huntley was featured regularly in the S. S. Stewart Banjo and Guitar Journal, starting 1883, and Stewart published some of his music.

 Huntley took to the idea of a refined image for the banjo, and modified an idea used by J. H. Haverly and other large minstrel performance companies.
 Some of their advertising posters showed them marching in solidarity, in formal dress and in white face.
 However, their performers would perform in blackface, still formally dressed.
 Huntley would show up as himself, dressed in full evening dress, to perform that way even in rough places like the Bowery.

 From 1887 to 1893, he also performed at concerts organized by Fairbanks and Cole, high-end banjo manufacturers in competition with S. S. Stewart.